center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

 ## 1. Download required repositories

-In addition to this project, the [ATT&CK Workbench REST API](https://github.com/center-for-threat-informed-defense/attack-workbench-rest-api) project must be pulled from their github repositories.
+In addition to this project, the [ATT&CK Workbench REST API](https://github.com/center-for-threat-informed-defense/attack-workbench-rest-api) project must be pulled from its github repository.

 These projects must be placed under a common parent directory: